flass/bioinfo-training-material/making_trees_tutorial.md

 # do all this at once
 ```

+### Cluster sequences into OTUs with CD-HIT

+Building phylogenies is often used as a way to classify an organism of unknown taxonomic identity.
+However, a phylogeny built on 16S rDNA sequences may provide only an approximate link to taxonomic classification because of the instable nature of this classification (it is modified regularly by scientists based on evolving evidence) and its potential disagreement with results of phylogenetic investigations (bacteruial taxa are often found to be not monophyletic in trees).
+This is notably due to the possibility of horizontal transfer of the 16S gene among taxa, but also due to the uneven breath of diversity covered by bacterial species.
+For this reason, it may be more practical to reason in terms of Operational Taxonomic Units (OTUs) when attempting to assign a taxonomic identity to a sequence from an unknown organism.
+OTUs are simply groups of organisms based on the clustering of sequences of a marker gene such as the 16S rDNA at a given cutoff, often 95% identity for the 16S.
+These OTUs then can be robustly referred to without having to worry

 ## 3. Big whole-genome alignment and tree

 We'll try and build a tree from a whole-genome alignment, based on a subset of data from the study by Weill et al. (Nature, 2018) on the Yemen cholera epidemics: https://www.nature.com/articles/s41586-018-0818-3.